The festival will take place Friday, October 17 – Sunday, October 19, 2025.

 Closing Event at Mural Court

-Mural Court, Dunlap Street across from the Historic Courthouse
+Mural Court, 107 W. Dunlap Street, Lancaster, SC 29720 (Across from the Historic Courthouse)

 201 West Gay Street